 Visitors can walk through the passageways and rooms where ex-dictator Hoxha and his aides were to seek shelter from possible nuclear attacks during the Cold War.
 Nowadays, Bunk’Art 1 is a unique place featuring video exhibitions and tons of art.
 A history museum and contemporary art gallery in one offers a one-of-a-kind immersion into life in Albania in the Communist Era.

 Similar to Bunk’Art 1, Bunk’Art 2 is also in a former bunker.
 This one is located in the heart of Tirana, a short walk from Skanderbeg Square.
 It used to be the Ministry of Internal Affairs’ bunker, a 24-room shelter transformed into another remarkable Albanian museum.

 Dedicated to the Ministry of Internal Affairs history, which ran from 1912 to 1991, it showcases the work done by the “Sigurimi,” the former political police and essentially a persecution force.
 This is the best museum to learn about the many people who fell victim to communist terror.

 Thrill-seekers might be interested in a more adrenaline-heavy activity than museums, visits, festivals, and food can offer.
 In that case, you should definitely check out heliskiing in the Prokletije Mountains.

-A subrange of the Dinaric Alps, this majestic mountain range lies within Prokletije National Park in northern Albania.
+This majestic mountain range lies within Prokletije National Park in northern Albania, a subrange of the Dinaric Alps.
 Towering peaks, glacial valleys characterize it, and steep slopes—this is the location of the southernmost glaciers in Europe.